CharlesRethman/users-tasks-manager/README.md

 The testing creates a collection of 'users' in the test database ('testUsersTasks') in MongoDB, all but one of which are deleted (one document remains).

-Mocha test files in the `test/` directory were converted to JavaScript (like the GulpFile).
-This is due to an issue I had with the 'ts-node' compiler library, which, together with Mocha, seemed to start the server twice, causing a port error.
 `dbOps.ts` and `db.Opa.test.ts` were renamed to `ops.ts` and `ops.test.ts`, respectivley (they are in the `db/` directory).

 Only one user from the 'users' collection is deleted in the db-CRUD tests, the other user remains.